Drashtikaneriya/Tic-tac-toe-game/README.md

-Tic-Tac-Toe Game
 Welcome to the Tic-Tac-Toe game!
-This is a simple two-player game where you can enter your names and take turns to play Tic-Tac-Toe.
-The game will display the winner when someone wins.
+This is a simple two-player game where player 1st is o and 2nd player is X.